 What’s the difference between contact paper and shelf liner?

-Can you use masking tape, duct tape or painter’s tape for heat transfer vinyl?
+Can you use masking, duct, or painter’s tape for heat transfer vinyl?

-No. You will need heat resistant tape which can handle high temperatures without melting.
+No. You will need heat-resistant tape that can handle high temperatures without melting.

 Which alternative to transfer tape is the best?

-This really boils down to personal experience, brand and type of vinyl you are using.
-Glitter vinyl is usually thicker and harder to transfer than standard vinyl and will need a transfer medium with a heavier adhesive.
+This really boils down to personal experience, brand, and type of vinyl you use.
+Glitter and shimmer vinyl are usually thicker and harder to transfer than standard vinyl and require a transfer medium with a heavier adhesive.
 Therefore, you may need more than one inexpensive option.

 If, for any reason, the transfer sticks but the tape will not remove itself from the vinyl or the transfer tape will not release from the transfer tape and will not stick to the blank, you will probably need to select a different alternative to transfer tape.
 It could be a brand problem or an adhesive issue.
-I tested and reviewed only the brands that are carried at our local Dollar Tree save two items.
-There should be consistency, but if you are reading this much later than January 2022 you may find discrepancies.
-The good news is that 2 of our recommendations are brand name products so I imagine that they or something close to them are still in production.
+I tested and reviewed only the brands that are carried at our local Dollar Tree, save two items.
+There should be consistency, but if you are reading this much later than January 2022, you may find discrepancies.
+The good news is that 2 of our recommendations are brand-name products, so I imagine they or something close to them are still in production.

 Sources: